 Australia was, on 15 November 2004, the first of the six to make a submission that mentioned Antarctica.
-This was accompanied by a Note Verbale, which asserted "the importance of the Antarctic system and UNCLOS working in harmony" and invoked the special status of Antarctica as an area where sovereignty has been suspended.
-Noting that Antarctica had an undefined continental shelf, the Australian government argued:
+As had been agreed, this was accompanied by a Note Verbale, which asserted "the importance of the Antarctic system and UNCLOS working in harmony" and invoked the special status of Antarctica as an area where sovereignty has been suspended.
+The Australians requested the Commission "not to take any action for the time being with regard to the information in this Submission that relates to continental shelf appurtenant to Antarctica".[21d]
+The Australian submission was added by the Secretariat to the agenda for the next CLCS session in April 2005.